A fitting place to go on Liberation Day in Italy is the small hamlet of Sant’ Anna di Stazzema.

 Germany however did not extradite them to Italy.
 In 2012, after a ten-year German investigation, the Stuttgart Public Prosecutor’s Office dropped it, citing lack of evidence.

 Unfortunately the Italians only started their investigation in the 90s, after a journalist found witness statements.
 It is shame that after the Italian court ruling when the former Nazis were already in their 80s, the Germans then dragged on for ten years only to cite lack of evidence.
 This means that when the investigation was re-opened in 2014, the former Nazis were in their 90s and many had died.

-It was a court in Karlsruhe Germany, that in 2014 overturned the Stuttgart decision in the case of one of the Nazis, Gerhard Sommer.
+In 2014, a court in Karlsruhe Germany overturned the Stuttgart decision in the case of one of the Nazis, Gerhard Sommer.

 Sommer is one of the “most wanted Nazi criminals” due to his participation in the massacre at Sant’ Anna.

 When the Karlsruhe court re-opened the case against Sommer, there was a glimmer of hope that justice might be served in some small way.